plexsystems/plex-http-data-source-android-sdk/README.md

 # Plex Web Services Android SDK

-Plex Web Services Android SDK is a library that provides classes to perform web service calls to Plex Systems.
+This Android SDK is a library that provides classes to interact with the Plex Manufacturing Cloud (PMC) through the Http Data Source API.
-These web service calls allow access to the thousands of Plex data sources.
+These http data source calls allow access to the thousands of PMC data sources.

 Runs on Android API 19 (Version 4.4) or above.

-A set of Plex web service credentials are required.
-Knowledge of Plex data sources is helpful.
+A set of PMC web service credentials are required.
+Knowledge of PMC data sources is helpful.

 ## Installation